matthias-reis/aithir.de/_content/storylines/elements.md

 Ruben and his gang were strong and formed an effective force in the defence strategies of the clan.
 They were the police if you will.
 Nonetheless, they ranked below Juliette in the natural hierarchy of the clan.
 She was the secret boss of the pack.
 That's what everyone thought.
+She gave the orders and thus Ruben's gang stood still after her command.

-Ruben was the first to overcome his perplexity.
+Ruben took a second to overcome his perplexity.

 "No animal.
 It's a demon.
 Look at it!"

+"A what?", asked Juliette.
+"A demon?
+You must be kiddin' me.
+There is no such thing as demons."

-Juliette approached cautiously and had a glance through the small slot on the side of the cage.
-She saw a red eye staring at her from the inside and above that, an ugly, rounded horn came out of its forehead.
-It smelled her with a deranged nose and moved swiftly towards the slot.
+Juliette approached the box they carried cautiously and had a glance through the small slot on the side of the cage.
+She saw a red eye staring at her from the inside and above that, an ugly, rounded horn came out of the creature's forehead.
+It smelled with a deranged nose and moved swiftly towards the slot.
 Juliette was startled and recoiled a step or two.
-Afraid of the light coming through, the creature crept away out of sight.
+Afraid of the light coming through, the creature crept away out of sight as well.

 "What kind of prank is this?", she asked.